Raymar Morgan: ASVEL Villeurbanne (2021–2022)

 On July 2, 2021, Morgan signed with ASVEL of the LNB Pro A. Because of his injury he made just one Euroleague appearance.

 Galatasaray Nef (2022)

 On June 28, 2022, Morgan signed with Galatasaray Nef of the Turkish Basketbol Süper Ligi.

 Manisa Büyükşehir Belediyespor (2022)

-On November 16, 2022, he signed with Manisa BB of the Turkish Basketbol Süper Ligi.
+On November 16, 2022, Morgan signed with Manisa BB of the Turkish Basketbol Süper Ligi.
+On December 24, Morgan announced his retirement from professional basketball due to a back injury.

+Science City Jena (2024–2025)

+On August 30, 2024, Morgan signed with Science City Jena of the German second tier ProA.